JackpotClavin/Android-Blob-Utility/README.md

 `vs980`, respectively.
 For the third step of getting the necessary blobs, this program will prompt you to enter however many blobs files you want this program to process.
 If you want to only process one blob, type `1` and hit enter.
-After you enter the amount of blobs you want this program to process, you will type the absolute path to the actual blob (see the [example program usage] (https://github.com/JackpotClavin/Android-Blob-Utility/blob/master/Example_Usage.txt)), and this program will print out all of the proprietary blobs that are mentioned in that particular blob that you entered, that aren't in the emulator's /system dump.
-That means that those files are either have to be built from source, or are proprietary and must be copied into the ROM's build.
+After you enter the number of blobs you want this program to process, you will type the absolute path to the actual blob (see the [example program usage] (https://github.com/JackpotClavin/Android-Blob-Utility/blob/master/Example_Usage.txt)), and this program will print out all of the proprietary blobs that are mentioned in that particular blob that you entered, that aren't in the emulator's /system dump.
+That means that those files are either have to be built from source or are proprietary and must be copied into the ROM's build.
 This program will also format the blobs such that it is ready to be placed into a vendor-blobs.mk file in your vendor folder of the ROM's source tree root.